Last use of capital punishment in Spain: International reactions

 Demonstrations occurred at Spain's embassy and consulates in France.
 The Spanish embassy in Brussels was fire-bombed.
 A day of national demonstration was organised by the Dutch government and a protest in Utrecht was led by Prime Minister Joop den Uyl.
 In Britain, the governing Labour Party passed a resolution condemning the executions.
 Poland and Hungary withdrew their commercial representatives in Spain, and 15 European countries (West Germany, East Germany, the United Kingdom, Belgium, the Netherlands, France, Switzerland, Portugal, Austria, Sweden, Ireland, Luxembourg, and Italy) withdrew their ambassadors to Spain in protest.
-In response, Spain withdrew its ambassadors from Norway, East Germany, The Vatican, West Germany and The Netherlands for consultations, with its ambassador to Portugal unconditionally withdrawn in protest at the embassy attack.
+In response, Spain withdrew its ambassadors from Norway, East Germany, The Vatican, West Germany and The Netherlands for consultations, with its ambassador to Portugal unconditionally withdrawn in protest for the embassy attack.
 Spain's central bank also suspended trade in the Portuguese escudo.

 Swedish prime minister Olof Palme denounced the Franco government as "devilish murderers."
 In the United Nations, the Swedish government attempted to pass a declaration condemning the Spanish government, but the US government amended this to a general declaration condemning human rights violations, without specific reference to Spain.

 Reaction within Spain

 The Spanish press, controlled by the Franco government, was supportive of the executions.
 La Vanguardia condemned the "vile and intolerable" crimes of the executed and argued that, while any death was regrettable, a "strong state at the service of a truly free society" was necessary against "fanatics who seek to disturb the peace."
 ABC criticised foreign security forces for failing to defend Spanish property abroad against attacks from what they identified as "the extreme left" and stated that they hoped that the Spanish people's desire for "internal peace" would be respected by Western European governments.

-On 1 October, a demonstration in support of the government took place in Madrid, with Spanish TV claiming that more than a million people had taken part.
+On 1 October, a demonstration in support of the government took place in Madrid, with Spanish state television claiming that more than a million people had taken part.
 Franco addressed the crowds and denounced "the leftist-Masonic conspiracy assisting communist subversion" of Spain.
 This was the last demonstration that Franco attended before his death.